-By the mid 1930's Horst was recognised as Vogue's primary photographer and his work - a collaboration of talent including models, art directors, fashion editors and set technicians, often conducted from precise and intricately arranged studios - was deemed revolutionary not only in terms of photography but design, advertising, fashion and society.
+By the mid 1930's Horst was recognised as Vogue's primary photographer and his work - a collaboration of talent including models, art directors, fashion editors and set technicians, often conducted from precise and intricately arranged studios - was deemed revolutionary, not only in terms of photography, but also in design, advertising, fashion and society.

 Horst was fascinated with the female form, often eroticising it within his distinctive work - both black and white, and colour - whilst combining quirky surrealist undertones with a classical aesthetic.
 He created images that transcend time and his work evokes a mystical sophistication, displaying a unique mastery of light, composition and illusion.
 Being a stylish and imaginative individual who conjured an aura of glamour, it is no surprise his work evokes a similar response.